-This case is about the demise of the marketplace of ideas and equal treatment for men brought about by those in government and education who can only countenance one brand of thinking, one brand of belief, and one brand of speech-their own.
-State and Federal officials and Columbia University have created a climate of intolerance that effectively bans concepts and facts not considered "Feminist."
-The winds of a cult-like conformity blow through the abandoned marketplace of ideas when government and centers of learning believe they have discovered the one and only truth, in this case Feminism.
+This case is about the demise of the marketplace of ideas and the lack of equal treatment for men brought about by those in government and education who can only countenance one brand of thinking, one brand of belief, and one brand of speech-their own.1 State and Federal officials and Columbia University have created a climate of intolerance that effectively bans concepts and facts not considered "Feminist."
+The winds of a cult-like conformity blow through the abandoned marketplace of ideas when government and centers of learning believe they have discovered the one and only truth.
 Believers benefit and are encouraged to speak while dissenters are silenced and denied opportunities for advancement.

-Today in America, the popular, academically approved ideology of "Feminism" is used to justify the imprisonment of thought, speech and action.
-"Feminism" newspeak paints a false reality for those minds all too willing to conform in order to feel important as part of the "correct sect of believers."
-Whenever dissent rears up to threaten the unanimity of belief among the chosen, it is crushed with a choir of vituperation against the person who raises an alternative idea.
-True believers even portray themselves as the victims of those who disagree with them, and in a 1984 doublethink reversal of meaning, proclaim dissenters guilty of chilling academic freedom.
-In such a climate, the enforcers of "correct thinking" audaciously declare themselves the true facilitators of education, when in reality they are fostering an Orwellian absurdity where authority proclaims all ideas equal but some more equal than others.
+True believers even portray themselves as the victims of a "gender war," Col. Memo. p.
+10, by those who disagree with Feminist tenets, and in a 1984 doublethink reversal of meaning, proclaim dissenters guilty of warring on academic freedom.
+In such a climate, the enforcers of "correct thinking" audaciously declare themselves the true facilitators of education, when in reality they are fostering an Orwellian absurdity where authority proclaims all ideas equal but theirs more equal than others.2